Financial-Times/o-ads/README.md

   ### Releasing

+You will need a `GITHUB_TOKEN` environment variable with access to the repository in your .env file [Get a github token](https://github.com/settings/tokens) with "repo" access and make it accessible as an environment variable.

 Run `npm run release (patch|minor|major|x.y.z)` in `master` then follow the interactive steps.

 This will bump version numbers in the source and commit them, push to github and create a new release.